uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * **Review period**:
     * Period of time during which the contribution will be under review before being merged.
       * The minimum period shall be:
-	    * 0 days for minor changes to non-API modifications (examples include typos or small improvements to the documentation of an API)
+	    * 0 days for minor, editorial changes (examples include typos or small improvements to the documentation of an API)
 		* 7 days for major changes to non-API modifications (such as changes to the documentation of an API)
-		* 14 days for any changes to API definitions
+		* 14 days for any changes to API definitions and new major features

 0 days imply that the contribution can be merged without Working Group review

+Working Groups can decide in their own CONTRIBUTION guidelines what a minor or major change means.

 * **Comments or Objections**:
     * During the Review & Approval process members MAY raise **comments** or **objections**.